kakwa/puppet-samba/README.md

 In 'dc':

-* It will deploy additionnal-samba-tool, a python script completing samba-tool This script handles users/groups and their attributes (list, add or remove attributes)
+* It will deploy additional-samba-tool, a python script completing samba-tool This script handles users/groups and their attributes (list, add or remove attributes)

 ### Setup Requirements